 The Appreciative Inquiry Handbook was also written by thought leaders David Cooperrider and Diana Whitney.
-It provides the structure and information needed to launch an AI initiative, including AI background and how it works.
+It provides the structure and information needed to launch an AI initiative, and includes background information on Appreciative Inquiry and how it works.

-Since we live in a time of unprecedented change, impacting all of our human systems (families, communities, government, organizations) in a complex way, authors see the need for a paradigm shift.
-They recognize the need for updated ways working with human systems in this new reality.
+Since we live in a time of unprecedented change, impacting all of our human systems (families, communities, government, organizations), the authors see the need for a paradigm shift.
+They recognize the need for updated ways of working with human systems in this new reality.

-Authors explore how Appreciative Inquiry can be a perspective and a model applied to the practice of organizational change and transformation.
-Information and examples are provided in which the intentional, strengths-based model of AI can be applied to traditional OD methods in order to enable systems to optimally function with the interplay of interpersonal dynamics.
+The authors explore how Appreciative Inquiry can be a perspective and a model applied to the practice of organizational change and transformation.
+Information and examples are provided in which the intentional, strengths-based model of AI can be applied to enable systems to function optimally with the interplay of interpersonal dynamics.

 In the book, it is suggested that traditional methods that deal with whole systems need updating, considering the current rate of change and transformation experienced in organizations and cultures worldwide.

-The AI model takes into account this rate of change, the complexity of human systems, and the unpredictability of human behavior.
+The AI model considers this rate of change, the complexity of human systems, and the unpredictability of human behavior.
 Authors note that the traditional OD models highlight deficits in the belief that the organization can return to a steady state.

-Authors suggest that OD professionals do not necessarily shift the tools of their practice (team building, strategic planning, organizational redesign), yet they shift their perspective on how they approach these processes.
+The authors suggest that OD professionals do not shift the tools of their practice (team building, strategic planning, organizational redesign), but shift their perspective on how they approach these processes.

 The book explores essential elements of appreciative inquiry, starting with the theoretical construct.
-Authors describe the process of appreciative inquiry and practically how it works.
-The process is broken down into the 4D components: discovery, dream, design, and destiny phases.
+The authors describe the process of appreciative inquiry and practically how it works.
+Furthermore, the process is broken down into the 4D components: discovery, dream, design, and destiny phases.
 Application examples of the 4D cycle are provided in some detail.

-The intention indicated is to recognize the theoretical impact of the paradigm and construct that has been created and a how-to of bringing it to a practical, applicable level.
-It offers methods, tools, and insights to provide the reader/learner to find the positive strengths of organizations, and to apply that core of strengths to shaping businesses in a socially constructive way.
+The intention is to recognize the theoretical impact of the paradigm and construct that has been created and a how-to of bringing it to a practical, applicable level.
+It offers methods, tools, and insights to provide the reader/learner to find the positive strengths of organizations, and to apply that core of strengths to shaping businesses socially constructive.